-How to Make Chocolate Ravioli
+How to Make Chocolate Ravioli.

-- 2 1/2 cups all purpose flour
+- 2 1/2 cups all purpose flour (plus additional if needed)

 - 1/3 cup unsweetened cocoa powder

-- 4 eggs - divided
+- 3 eggs - divided

 - 1/3 - 1/2 cup water

-- 8 ounces mascarpone
+- 16 ounces mascarpone - room temperature

 - 4 tablespoons sugar - divided

-- 1 teaspoon pure vanilla extract
+- 1/2 teaspoon pure vanilla extract

-- Into a large mixing bowl add: flour, cocoa, 3 eggs.
+- Into a large mixing bowl add: flour, cocoa, 2 eggs.
 Using your mixer, start off slowly until ingredients are incorporated.